We may get commissions for purchases made through links in this post.

 As a woman who has a menstrual cycle or period each month, you may wonder if your hamster goes through the same.
 After all, they’re a mammal, too, right?
-If you want to know the answer to this question, whether for personal or breeding reasons, we’ve done extensive research to provide you with more information.
+If you want to know the answer to this question, whether for personal or breeding reasons, we’ve done an extensive research to provide you with more information.

 Hamsters do not get their periods, aka menstruate.
 Instead, they have an estrus cycle.
 Monthly, this will occur seven times.
 Instead of blood, hamsters will release a discharge that’s white in color.

 Perhaps you’ve seen estrus discharge before and you’ve always been curious about what it is.
 If you want to get to know your female hamster a little bit better, then read on.
 We’ll delve into the estrus cycle, sexual maturity, and pregnancy in female hamsters.

 What Is the Estrus Cycle?

 The estrus cycle is something all female hamsters experience once they reach sexual maturity (more on this later).
 Unlike the human menstrual cycle, which repeats every month, a hamster’s estrus cycle occurs far more often, seven times monthly.
 On a four-day basis, you can expect your hamster to begin estrus.

 You can tell your hamster is going through their estrus cycle by reviewing their secretions.
 They will release discharge from their vagina that’s slightly white in color.
 When it does occur, the estrus cycle goes on for about 12 hours.
 It will begin during the night when your hamster is awake and most active.